BSidesBoise/BSidesBoise17Badge/docs/building.md

     Manager URLs" add
     `http://arduino.esp8266.com/stable/package_esp8266com_index.json`
 1. Install the board package
-    * Select File -> Board -> Boards Manager and search for "NodeMCU" and select Install
+    * Select Tools -> Board -> Boards Manager and search for "NodeMCU" and select Install
-1. Select the correct board
+1. Choose comms port
+    * Select Tools -> Port -> Choose the COM port corresponding to your USB cable.
+1. Oepn an .ino file
-    * Select tools -> Board -> NodeMCU 1.0
+    * Select File -> Open -> Choose an .ino file within this repo.
 1. Upload the firmware
     * Open the [firmware](../firmware/LEDs/LEDs.ino) file using the Arduino IDE
     * Select the "Upload" button to compile and upload the firmware to the